The linear stability of Reissner-Nordstr\"om spacetime: the full subextremal range: The energy-momentum tensor associated to the system

-Notice the presence of the right hand side terms of the equation, $\frac{8Q}{r^2}\DDd_2\Phi_2$ and $\frac{Q}{r^2}\DDs_2\Phi_1$ in equations \eqref{le:divergPP-gen-new} and \eqref{le:divergPP-gen-2-new}.
+Notice the presence of the right hand sides of the equations, $\frac{8Q}{r^2}\DDd_2\Phi_2$ and $\frac{Q}{r^2}\DDs_2\Phi_1$ in \eqref{le:divergPP-gen-new} and \eqref{le:divergPP-gen-2-new}.
 In particular, those right hand sides appear in the divergence of the current.
 Our goal is to define an energy-momentum tensor for the system which has good cancellation properties with respect to these additional terms.
 It turns out that the system composed by equations \eqref{box-phi-1} and \eqref{box-phi-2} admits a conserved energy-momentum tensor.